Top Things to Do in El Salvador for Adventure and Culture Lovers

 Pupusa Tasting

 If there’s one thing I’d absolutely recommend you try in El Salvador, it’s pupusas.
-They’re these thick, handmade corn tortillas stuffed with goodies like cheese, beans, or pork, and they always come with curtido, a tangy cabbage slaw that balances everything out perfectly.
+They’re thick, handmade corn tortillas stuffed with fillings like cheese, beans, or pork, and they always come with curtido, a tangy cabbage slaw that balances everything out perfectly.

 You’ll find them everywhere, from little roadside stands to cozy family-run spots, and honestly, they’re never more than a couple of dollars.
 Simple, filling, and delicious!
 If you love culinary experiences, I highly recommend taking this pupusa making workshop in El Zonte.